 The Philippines has its fair share of urban legends.
-A lot of Filipinos are still very superstitious or use scary or bizarre stories to scare children into good behavior.
-Some urban legends have even achieved cult classic status.
+A lot of Filipinos are superstitious or use horror stories to scare children into good behavior.
+We’ve all heard ghost stories or supernatural tales usually depicted as having happened to a friend of a neighbor or a distant family member and passed along by word of mouth, newspapers, and social media.
+Some urban legends have achieved cult classic status and become the subject of horror films and Halloween-related segments featuring haunted places in Manila.

 Balete Drive

 Balete Drive is a major residential avenue in the eastern part of New Manila in Quezon City that was named after a gigantic tree that used to stand in the middle of the road.
-In Pinoy folklore, balete trees are often believed to be a home for spirits and mysterious creatures.
+In Philippine folklore, balete trees are often believed to be a home for spirits and mysterious creatures.
 This infamous road has long been rumored as a site of apparitions of a white lady, supposedly a ghost of a teenage girl who was raped and killed by a taxi driver in the 1950s.

 Some stories say she appears on the road between 12 midnight and 3 a.m. out to seek revenge on anyone who dares pass the street.
 While she shows herself mainly to taxi drivers driving alone along Balete Drive, any motorist can be a victim.

-You can also find a creepy-cool recreation of the white lady behind a Balete tree at the Quezon City Experience (QCX) Museum at the Quezon Memorial Circle, where you can learn more about this urban legend.
+You can find a creepy-cool recreation of the white lady behind a Balete tree at the Quezon City Experience (QCX) Museum at the Quezon Memorial Circle, where you can learn more about this urban legend.

-I’ve personally driven through Balete Drive myself various times, and all I can say is that it’s a pretty ordinary road flanked by residential condos, ancestral houses, and a few commercial establishments.
+I’ve driven through Balete Drive myself various times, and all I can say is that it’s a pretty ordinary road flanked by residential condos, ancestral houses, and a few commercial establishments.

 It’s no longer as secluded or dark as it once was, and the giant tree that stood there is gone because the road was cemented and asphalted.
 One notable landmark along the street is the Bahay Sentenaryo, which houses an antique shop.